gosub-com/Zurfur/README.md

 All types have a compiler generated `ro` counterpart which can be copied very quickly since cloning them is just copying a reference without dynamic allocation.

-## Interfaces

-Interfaces use Golang style structural typing.
-For now, interface tables are created at compile time, based only on the functions defined in the same module as the type.
-This restriction might be removed in the future, allowing interfaces to be satisfied by functions defined at the call site.

-Interface to interface conversion is a form of reflection, and will not be supported except via reflection.
-But, in that case, the result could be different than expected since the interface might have been implemented in code outside the module the type was defined in.

-Interfaces will support default implementations.
-Interfaces will not support functions with generic parameters.

-## Inheritance is not Supported

-Modules and extension methods are used to organize code.
-Interfaces and lambdas are used for dynamic dispatch.
-Unions (i.e. sum types) are used for small well defined hierarchies.
-Type and interface embedding can be used to "include" a base type in another type using composition.
-Golang doesn’t need inheritance, and neither does Zurfur.

 ## Syntax